Paid Time Off (PTO)

 A PTO strategy that bundles together multiple PTO types, most commonly sick leave and vacation time, rather than assigning a certain number of days for each type.

-A PTO approach in which employees are allotted a number of days per year that either expire or roll over on a particular date.
+Sometimes referred to as lump sum, allotment is a PTO approach in which employees are allotted a number of days per year that either expire or rollover on a particular date.
 This date is typically January 1, or based on the employee’s hire date.
 Allotted PTO can be a flat annual amount for all employees or based on years of service.

 A PTO approach in which employees may take as much or as little PTO as they desire.
 An unlimited PTO policy allows employees to utilize PTO at their own discretion.
-Learn more about the pros and cons of unlimited PTO.
+For more information, check out this article on the pros and cons of unlimited PTO.

 Common PTO Types